microsoft/finops-toolkit/docs/optimization-engine/customizing-aoe.md

 By default, AOE Automation runbooks are executed in the context of the Azure Automation sandbox.
 If you face performance issues due to the memory limits of the Automation sandbox or decide to implement private endpoints for the Storage Account or SQL Database, to harden AOE's security, you will need to execute runbooks from a Hybrid Worker (an Azure or on-premises Virtual Machine with the Automation Hybrid Worker extension).
 To change the execution context for the AOE runbooks, you must use the `Reset-AutomationSchedules.ps1` script.
 See how to use the script in the previous sub-section and, after setting the runbooks execution base time, enter the Hybrid Worker Group name you want the runbooks to run in.

 **IMPORTANT**:
 * The Hybrid Worker machine must have the required PowerShell modules installed.
-See [here](upgrade-manifest.json) the list of required modules.
+See `upgrade-manifest.json` file contains the list of required modules.
 * Once you change the runbook execution context to Hybrid Worker, you will have to always use the `DoPartialUpgrade` flag whenever you upgrade AOE, or else you will lose the runbook schedule settings and revert to the default sandbox configuration.
 * The Managed Identity used to authenticate against Azure, Microsoft Entra ID and Billing Account scopes is still the Azure Automation's one, even if the Hybrid Worker machine has a Managed Identity assigned ([see details](https://learn.microsoft.com/en-us/azure/automation/automation-hrw-run-runbooks?#runbook-auth-managed-identities)).
 User-assigned Managed Identities are supported in the context of Hybrid Workers only if 1) the Automation Account does not have any associated Managed Identity, i.e., only the Hybrid Worker machine can have a User-Assigned Managed Identity; 2) all runbooks run in the context of the Hybrid Worker.
 In this case, you must create an `AzureOptimization_UAMIClientID` Automation Variable with the User-Assigned Managed Identity Client ID as value; and 3) the `AzureOptimization_AuthenticationOption` Automation variable value is updated to `UserAssignedManagedIdentity`.

-## ℹ️ Adjust thresholds
+## 🚥 Adjust thresholds

 For Advisor Cost recommendations, the AOE's default configuration produces percentile 99th VM metrics aggregations, but you can adjust those to be less conservative.
 There are also adjustable metrics thresholds that are used to compute the fit score.
 The default thresholds values are 30% for CPU (5% for shutdown recommendations), 50% for memory (100% for shutdown) and 750 Mbps for network bandwidth (10 Mbps for shutdown).
 All the adjustable configurations are available as Azure Automation variables.
 The list below is a highlight of the most relevant configuration variables.
 To access them, go to the Automation Account _Shared Resources - Variables_ menu option.